-- making sure we experience better care, not just better treatment, so that we can expect to be treated with compassion, dignity and respect (see section 4); - providing safe care so that we are treated in a clean and safe environment and have a lower risk of the NHS giving us infections, blood clots or bed sores (see section 5). - 11.
-These areas correspond to the five parts of the NHS Outcomes Framework, which are listed in this document and will be used to measure progress.
+- 11. These areas correspond to the five parts of the NHS Outcomes Framework, which are listed in this document and will be used to measure progress.
 The framework will be kept up to date to reflect changing public and professional priorities, and balanced to reduce distortion or perverse incentives from focusing inappropriately on some areas at the expense of others.
-In order to allow space for local innovation at the front line, both the Government and the NHS Commissioning Board will seek to ensure that local NHS organisations are held to account through outcome rather than process objectives.
-As one of its objectives, the Board will need to demonstrate progress against the five parts and all of the outcome indicators in the framework including, where possible, by comparing our services and outcomes with the best in the world. - 12.
-As part of this, the Government has identified the following priority areas where it is expecting particular progress to be made: (i) improving standards of care and not just treatment, especially for older people and at the end of people's lives; (ii) the diagnosis, treatment and care of people with dementia; (iii) supporting people with multiple long-term physical and mental health conditions, particularly by embracing opportunities created by technology, and delivering a service that values mental and physical health equally; (iv) preventing premature deaths from the biggest killers; (v) furthering economic growth, including supporting people with health conditions to remain in or find work.
-The Board is also expected to play a full role in supporting public service reform. - 13.
-These priorities reflect the Government's absolute commitment to high quality healthcare for all, while highlighting the important additional role the NHS can play in supporting economic recovery. - 14.
-The Mandate is not exhaustive.
-As part of the changes in the relationship between the Government and the NHS, the Board has agreed to play its full part in fulfilling pre-existing government commitments not specifically mentioned in the Mandate.
-For its part, the Government will exercise discipline by not seeking to introduce new objectives for the Board between one mandate and the next. - 15.
-In all it does, whether in the Mandate or not, whether supporting local commissioners or commissioning services itself, the Commissioning Board is legally bound to pursue the goal of continuous improvement in the quality of health services.
+In order to allow space for local innovation at the front line, both the Government and NHS England will seek to ensure that local NHS organisations are held to account through outcome rather than process objectives.
+As one of its objectives, NHS England will need to demonstrate progress against the five parts and all of the outcome indicators in the framework including, where possible, by comparing our services and outcomes with the best in the world. - 12.
+In this Mandate, we are challenging NHS England to make greater progress towards transforming patient care and safety and in tackling the growing pressures and demand on NHS services.
+Significant improvements are expected by: - taking forward the relevant actions set out in the further response to the Robert Francis QC public inquiry into the lessons from Mid Staffordshire NHS Foundation Trust; - taking forward the actions set out in the vulnerable older people's plan which will set out the Government's ambition for improved health for the whole population, starting with the most elderly and vulnerable in society; and - taking forward actions to deliver a service that values mental and physical health equally. - 13.
+These build on the following priority areas where the Government is expecting particular progress to be made: - i. improving standards of care and not just treatment, especially for older people and at the end of people's lives; - ii. the diagnosis, treatment and care of people with dementia; - iii. supporting people with multiple long-term physical and mental health conditions, particularly by embracing opportunities created by technology; - iv. preventing premature deaths from the biggest killers; - v. furthering economic growth, including supporting people with health conditions to remain in or find work.
+NHS England is also expected to play a full role in supporting public service reform. - 14.
+These priorities reflect the Government's absolute commitment to high quality healthcare for all, while highlighting the important additional role the NHS can play in supporting economic recovery.

+- 15. The Mandate is not exhaustive.
+As part of the changes in the relationship between the Government and the NHS, NHS England agreed to play its full part in fulfilling pre-existing Government commitments not specifically mentioned in the Mandate.
+For its part, the Government will exercise discipline by not seeking to introduce new objectives for NHS England between one mandate and the next. - 16.
+In all it does, whether in the Mandate or not, whether supporting local commissioners or commissioning services itself, NHS England is legally bound to pursue the goal of continuous improvement in the quality of health services.